13 Best Places to Take Pictures in Chicago (Travel Guide)

 Calder’s Flamingo Sculpture in Federal Plaza

 Probably my favorite piece in Chicago is Alexander Calder’s Flamingo sculpture which sits surrounded by architect Mies van der Rohe’s Federal Center Plaza buildings.
-Located in the heart of the city the sculpture’s all red design really stands out amongst the classic black grid architecture.
+Located in the heart of downtown Chicago the sculpture’s all red design really stands out amongst the classic black grid architecture.

 The Flamingo is made out of a whopping 50 tons of steel and painted in Calder’s iconic red “vermilion”.
 Try photographing it at night or sunset to get maximum impact of the piece.